ICAS = Intermittent Commercial and Amateur Service, as compared to CCS (Continuous Commercial Service).

 As applied to solid-state transmitters, ICAS does not imply reduced device life, as unlike vacuum tubes, the RF power devices are not regarded as consumables.
 Rather, ICAS in a solid-state environment implies de-rating to keep the device junction and case temperatures within their maximum ratings.
-Thus, ICAS suggests a limited operating or 'on' period followed by an 'off' or standby period of at least the same or longer duration, whilst CCS assumes continuous, key-down operation at reduced output (assuming the same heatsink area and/or fan CFM for both applications).
+Thus, ICAS suggests a limited operating or 'on' period followed by an 'off' or standby period of at least the same or longer duration, whilst CCS assumes continuous, key-down operation at reduced output (assuming the same heatsink area and/or fan air-flow rating for both applications).

 In this context, "100% ICAS duty cycle" can be a little misleading, since the very term ICAS implies some de-rating by time (duty cycle < 100%) for rated power output, compared to CCS for the same PA/cooling assembly.
 If we use the tube-industry definition given above, we arrive at "safe operation at rated power output for 5 minutes transmitting, followed by at least 5 minutes standby".
 This implies "key-down" CW transmitting (e.g. RTTY, SSTV).
 For SSB, the allowable transmit time will be longer.